 ANOVA is used to determine if there are differences in the mean in groups of continuous data.
 It answers the question...Is the mean of at least one group different than the mean of other (multiple) groups of data?

 The test is used in the ANALYZE phase of a DMAIC project.
-A GB/BB should be very comfortable using and understanding the mechanics behind this test.
-It is likely to be one of the most common tests that will be used by a Six Sigma project manager.
+A GB/BB should be very comfortable understanding the mechanics behind this test.
+It's likely to be one of the most common tests you will use as a Six Sigma project manager.

-ANOVA is a commonly used as a hypothesis test for means (not median or mode) and usually is applied for testing >2 means (use 1-sample t or 2-sample t test for one or two means testing respectively).
+ANOVA is commonly used as a hypothesis test for means (not median or mode) applied for testing >2 means (use 1-sample t or 2-sample t test for one or two means testing respectively).

 ANOVA uses two components of variance and the F test to test the two components:

 BETWEEN sample variance is a study of the variation among all the samples usually due to process difference or factor changes.

 WITHIN sample variance explains the variation within each sample itself (look at a Box Plot of one data set to graphically comprehend this - the tip of one whisker to another).

 ANOVA answers the question if the means of several populations are statistically different or equal.
 It also computes a lot of other valuable insight that can help steer a GB/BB in a clearer direction.
 A statistical difference is found when the difference BETWEEN samples is large enough "relative to the difference WITHIN the samples.

 The t-test are limited to comparing up to just two groups.
 Whereas, ANOVA can compare 3 groups, 15 groups, 25 groups, and more.
 Using ANOVA to compare two sample means is equivalent to using a t-test to compare the means of independent samples.

 Factor (Process Input Variable - PIV, x): A controlled or